Program for Writing and Rhetoric

 WRTG 3045 (3) Writing for Emerging Workplaces

 A rhetorically-informed professional writing course addressing key competencies needed in emerging workplaces.
 Intended for juniors and seniors from a wide range of majors who anticipate working in communication-intensive capacities.
-Taught as a writing workshop, with a focus on revision, critical thinking, and collaborative engagement.
-Key topics: professional correspondence, grant and proposal writing, writing for policy debates, data analysis and visualization, report writing, and advanced oral presentation and multimedia skills.
+Taught as a writing seminar inspired by design thinking, with a focus on prototyping, revision, critical thinking, and collaborative engagement.
+Key topics: the future of work, rapid prototyping of career options, proposal writing, writing for policy debates, data analysis and visualization, report writing, and advanced oral presentation and multimedia skills.
 Satisfies A&S Upper-Division Written Communication requirement.

 Requisites: Restricted to students with 57-180 credits (Juniors or Seniors).